PATELLA FRACTURE

 Recovery from a Patella Fracture

 Recovery from such fractures is about pain management, rehabilitation, and weight bearing.
 Most fractures might be moderately painful for several days or for a couple of weeks.
-Using ice, elevating the affected leg, and taking simple, non-prescription medications for pain relief help relieve pain.
-Also, rehabilitation will play a crucial role in getting your child back to his or her daily activities, no matter the treatment – surgical or nonsurgical.
+Using ice, elevating the affected leg, and taking simple, non-prescription medications for pain relief can help relieve pain.
+Also, rehabilitation will play a crucial role in getting your child back to his or her daily activities.
+No matter the treatment – surgical or nonsurgical.
 Treatment for a patellar fracture often requires keeping that leg immobilized in a cast for a long time.
 That is why your child’s knee may feel stiff, and the thigh muscles may also weaken.

 When to Seek Immediate Medical Attention